• Skip to main content

 Instructions

-• Salt beef with 2 tsp salt.
+• Salt beef with 2 teaspoon salt.
 Heat oil in a large stockpot over medium-high heat.
 Brown beef on all sides and remove.
 Be careful not to crowd them in the pot!

 • Add potatoes, carrots, and onions to pot.
 Cook stirring frequently for 10 minutes and remove.